Sign in Create account

 Row 2: Sc in 2nd ch from hk, hdc in next st, dc in next 8 sts, hdc in next st, sc in last st. Ch 1, turn.

-Repeat rows 1 and 2 eight times, (you should have completed rows 1 and 2 nine times) and fasten off.
+Repeat rows 1 and 2 eight times (you should have completed rows 1 and 2 nine times) and fasten off.

 When you have finished, take the starting chain's tail to stitch the ends together, the starting chain to your last worked row.
 Then stitch the side closest to that thread closed.

 The trick is to only stitch to the "bump" part of the ridges.
-I'll post a picture up of what I mean when I make my next pumpkin.
+I'll post a picture of what I mean when I make my next pumpkin.

-Circle the side a few times, so that when you pull it tightly, it is closed.
+Circle the side a few times so that when you pull it tightly, it is closed.
 You will pull the thread through to the top to tie a knot later.

 Now is the time to stuff the pumpkin and put in any bead decorations.
-Then take the thread from fastening off the last row, and stitch the top of the pumpkin in the same manner described for the bottom.
+Then take the thread from fastening off the last row and stitch the top of the pumpkin in the same manner described for the bottom.
 Once you are finished, pull one of the remaining threads through the pumpkin to the other end to tie a knot.

 Don't worry, the stem will cover this knot.